Werklund School of Education

 There are more than 27,000 alumni of the Werklund School of Education that can be found in 148 countries around the world.

 The Werklund School of Education recognizes that teaching is one of the most important and challenging professions in society; therefore, a teacher should be knowledgeable, thoughtful, and deeply caring about the responsibilities associated with education.
 Our Undergraduate in Education program focuses on teachers as experts of learning in specializations for the elementary and secondary routes, field experiences linked to partner research schools, and integration across program components.

 We offer several pathways leading to the Bachelor of Education degree including:

 Our International Foundations Program (formerly English for Academic Purposes Program) supports students becoming academically proficient in English support and successful in their studies.
 IFP is set to grow and add new programs as an integral part of the University of Calgary’s commitment to international students.

 The Werklund School of Education hosts the largest graduate studies program at the University of Calgary with over 1300 students enrolled in our Graduate Programs in Education.
 Providing a variety of on-campus, blended learning and fully online graduate programs to meet the learning needs and interests of all students, Werklund graduate students explore contemporary educational issues and conduct action research on innovative solutions.

-Werklund’s graduate programs are diverse; from learning sciences and leadership to counselling psychology and adult education, from curriculum and learning to languages and diversity and school and applied child psychology; students can take advantage of expertise in research and instruction in all these specialization areas.
+Werklund’s graduate programs are diverse; from learning sciences and leadership to counselling psychology and adult education, from curriculum and learning to languages and literacy and school and applied child psychology; students can take advantage of expertise in research and instruction in all these specialization areas.
 Degrees offered include: